The 5 Best Budget Audio Interface

 Cons:

-• This budget audio interface has a warranty included, but you would have to request it from customer service first.
+• This budget audio interface includes a warranty, but you must request it from customer service first.

 Focusrite Scarlett Solo 3rd Gen USB Audio Interface